lab-paper-code/side/README.md

     (41.15255, -8.650274), (41.161985, -8.638086) #(latitude, longitude), (latitude, longitude)
     ```
- - a circular spatial range with __one spatial point__ for kNN, top-k query.
+ - a circular spatial range with __one spatial point__ for kNN query.

     example:
     ```